 Found in the Fells – February

 Almost certainly one will find a lot of snow and ice in the Fells in February.
-In other words, not very different from January.
-But, those who like to fit in a walk with the dog in the early morning or late afternoon will notice some differences compared to early January - the lengthening days.
-On New Year’s Day the sun rose at 7:13 am over the Fells, but by Valentine’s Day it will be rising half an hour earlier, and setting 52 minutes later – affording more time to fit in those walks.
+But, those who like to fit in a walk in the early morning or late afternoon will notice some differences compared to early January - the lengthening days.
+On New Year’s Day the sun rose at 7:13 am over the Fells, but by Valentine’s Day (Feb 14th) it will be rising half an hour earlier, and setting 52 minutes later – affording more time to fit in those walks.

 a record 73* on the 21st; and three days later I found Skunk Cabbage in

 bloom.
 This unusual plant blooms - with strange flowers - very early in

 the year.
 The earliest I've ever seen it 'in bloom' was on Feb